The migratory routes of a small seabird: Bulwer’s petrel can fly more than 1,800 kilometers over ocean waters to find food.

 The Bulwer’s petrel reaches more than 1,800 kilometers (~1,100 miles) from the Canary archipelago up to the Azores on its route in search of food, according to data from a new scientific monograph based on the studies carried out from 2010 to 2018 by the Research Group of Ecology of Marine Birds of the Faculty of Biology and the Biodiversity Research Institute of the University of Barcelona (IRBio), under the supervision of Professor Jacob González-Solís.

-The new study, carried out in the breeding colony in the Canary Island Montaña Clara, at the north of Lanzarote, shows the migratory routes as well as wintering areas of the Bulwer’s petrel.
-With the data researchers obtained from 105 birds with geolocation devices (GPS and GLS), 59 complete routes to find food and 48,597 geographical positions, this is the most comprehensive scientific studied ever published so far on the space ecology, diet and daily and annual pattern of movements of the Bulwer’s petrel, a threatened species.
+The new study, carried out in the breeding colony in the Canary Island Montaña Clara, north of Lanzarote, shows the migratory routes as well as wintering areas of the Bulwer’s petrel.
+With the data researchers obtained from 105 birds with geolocation devices (GPS and GLS), 59 complete routes to find food, and 48,597 geographical positions, this is the most comprehensive scientific study ever published so far on the space ecology, diet, and daily and annual pattern of movements of the Bulwer’s petrel, a threatened species.

 Featured on the red list of threatened birds in Spain

 Most part of the global population of the Bulwer’s petrel (Bulweria bulwerii) lives in the Pacific Ocean.
 In the Atlantic, this marine bird breeds regularly in the archipelagos of the Canary Islands, Azores, Madeira and Cape Verde.
 This species, which spends most of the time at the open sea, gets closer to the land -mainly cliffs and stone quarries- during its mating season.